adameubanks/KhanradRadio/README.md

 pywapi,
 mplayer,

 There are many keyboard commands for mplayer:

 SPACE : Pause
 CTR+C : Change song
-ARROW : Fast Foward or Rewind
+ARROW : Fast Forward or Rewind